akhilbond/akhilbond.github.io/Courses/intro_to_ai/notes.md

 - **Straight-Line Distance(SLD) Heuristic** - Choose $$h(n)$$, as the straight line distance from node, n, to the goal state

+- **Manhattan Distance Heuristic** - Choose $$h(n)$$, as the distance based strictly on vertical and horizontal distance as opposed to the SLD heuristic.
+This is like measuring the distance from one point to another in the city of Manhattan, which is shaped like a grid.

 - **Greedy Best-First search** - $$f(n) = h(n)$$.
 Consequently, the node that *seems* to be the closest to the goal is expanded first.
 So it chooses the node with the lowest heuristic first.

 - An example of Greedy Best-First search is